jonathanirvings/apio-2021/README.md

   }
 ```

-### Testcase Generator
+### Test Data Generator

-If there is only one C++ testcase generator code in `gen/`, the filename of the generator must be `gen.cpp`.
+If there is only one C++ test data generator code in `gen/`, the filename of the generator must be `gen.cpp`.
 Otherwise, the filename of the generators must have the prefix `gen-`.

 ### Public Grader Code